applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/multiple-sequence-alignment.md

 We now have a guide tree, so we can move on to the next step of progressive alignment.

-## Generalization of Needleman-Wunsch (with affine gap scoring) for progressive multiple sequence alignment
+## Generalization of Needleman-Wunsch (with affine gap scoring) for progressive multiple sequence alignment <link src='e6484e'/>

 Next, we'll address our second burning question: aligning alignments.
 As illustrated above, there are basically three different types of pairwise alignment we need to support for progressive multiple sequenence alignment with Needleman-Wunsch.
 These are: